peng-huang-ch/awesome-docker-compose/README.md

 ### Components

-- [elasticsearch](./elasticsearch/README.md) - Elasticsearch is a distributed, RESTful search and analytics engine capable of solving a growing number of use cases.
+- [elastic](https://www.elastic.co) - Elastic Stack (ELK) on Docker
   - [logstash](https://www.elastic.co/logstash) - Logstash is a server-side data processing pipeline that ingests data from multiple sources simultaneously, transforms it, and then sends it to a "stash" like Elasticsearch.
   - [kibana](https://www.elastic.co/kibana) - Kibana lets you visualize your Elasticsearch data and navigate the Elastic Stack.

 ### Database